omcrn/yii2-owl-carousel/README.md

 "omicronsoft/yii2-owl-carousel": "*"
 ```

-to the require section of your `composer.json` file.
+to the require section of your `composer.json` file and run `composer update`.

 Usage